CollinsLemeke/Facial-Expression-Recognition-Model/README.md

 **Dataset limitations:**

 - Low 48×48 resolution limits the maximum achievable accuracy
-- Class imbalance (Happy has ~17× more samples than Disgust)
+- Class imbalance (Happy has 16.55× more training samples than Disgust)
 - Dataset contains approximately 3–5% mislabelled images
-- Not demographically balanced across age, gender, or ethnicity
+- Not demographically balanced across age, gender, or ethnicity, and carries no demographic annotation with which to check
 - Faces were web-scraped with limited consent metadata

 **Ethical considerations for deployment:**

-- **Emotion inference is not ground truth.** A model trained on posed or captured facial expressions predicts the *visual pattern* of an emotion, not the actual emotional state of the person.
-Context, culture, and individual variation make this a probabilistic inference at best
+- **Emotion inference is not ground truth.** A model trained on captured facial expressions predicts the *visual pattern* an annotator assigned to a facial configuration, not the actual emotional state of the person.
+Context, culture, and individual variation make this a probabilistic inference at best.
+A measured balanced accuracy of 60.49%, with fewer than two in five disgust expressions recognised, is not a reliable instrument for consequential decisions
 - **Cultural bias.** Facial expression datasets skew Western in both capture and labelling conventions.
 Deploying a FER2013-trained model on a culturally distinct population without validation is problematic
-- **Consent and privacy.** Using facial expression inference in workplaces, schools, or public spaces raises significant privacy concerns and is regulated differently across jurisdictions (GDPR, CCPA, various AI Act provisions)
+- **Regulatory position.** Article 5(1)(f) of Regulation (EU) 2024/1689 prohibits placing on the market or using AI systems to infer emotions of a natural person in workplace and education settings, except for medical or safety reasons; the prohibition has applied since 2 February 2025.
+Two applications commonly cited as motivation for FER research — classroom engagement monitoring and workplace affect analytics — therefore fall within a prohibited category in the EU, and this model must not be deployed for them
-- **Fairness.** Before any real-world deployment, the model should be audited for performance disparities across demographic groups
+- **Fairness.** Before any real-world deployment, the model should be audited for performance disparities across demographic groups.
+FER2013 forecloses that check entirely

 This notebook is intended for **research, education, and academic benchmarking**.
 It is not production-ready for any consequential deployment without substantial additional work on bias auditing, demographic fairness, and user consent frameworks.